musaAmir/mutype-Voice-Input/README.md

 ## ✨ Features

 ### 🎯 **System-Wide Voice Input**
-- Replace your Android keyboard with AI-powered voice input
+- Replace your typing on keyboard with AI-powered voice input, increase productivity and typing speed!
-- Works in **any app** that accepts text input (WhatsApp, Gmail, Notes, etc.)
+- Works in **any app** that accepts text input (WhatsApp, Gmail, Notes, etc.) with keyboard.
 - Custom Input Method Service (IME) integration
 - Accessibility Service for advanced system integration